Conducting and Wind Music Symposium

 Overview

-Taught by Mallory Thompson, Director of Bands at Northwestern University and Michael Haithcock, Director of Bands at the University of Michigan.
-This symposium is designed to enhance your conducting, teaching, and musical skills.
+Led by Director of Bands Robert Taylor, along with a faculty panel chosen from conductors, music educators, performers, composers, and other special guests, this symposium is designed to enhance your conducting, teaching, musicianship, and artistry.
 Participants will be sent a list of scores to prepare in advance, with repertoire for a variety of ensembles and levels.
-In addition to conducting a live ensemble and receiving feedback from the faculty, participants will attend lectures and discussions on choosing repertoire, score study, rehearsal techniques, movement, and interpretation.
+In addition to conducting a live ensemble and receiving feedback from faculty, participants will attend sessions on a variety of topics, including diversifying repertoire and programming; creating ensemble culture and community; improving score study, analysis, and rehearsal techniques; increasing body awareness and efficiency; and broadening musical interpretation, imagination, and creativity.

 There are no audition requirements.